 Placing dental implants usually involves little or moderate discomfort.
 Implants (as opposed to teeth) do not redecay, they do not necessitate root canal therapy which can fail, and they do not require posts that can fracture tooth roots over the long- term.
 Implants do not get the same perio disease as teeth although sometimes minor surgeries intervention is necessary.
 Again the need for this intervention is much less for implants than for teeth.
 This seems to be because implants appear to be more resistant to your systemic changes and often seem to tolerate less than ideal maintenance as compared to “fixed” teeth.
-The first implants we placed 34 years ago are still functional.
 Again, this outcome is common.
 The need to “fix” implant prosthetics does occur, but not very often.

 Another important way we at ADHP can improve your access to appropriate, affordable dental care is by controlling all related costs, including setting our hourly fees (by far the largest cost) to be within the reach of regular people.
 We offer affordable, appropriate, traditional or dental implant alternatives without compromising quality of service, quality of materials, or self-sacrifice.
 We have successfully provided comprehensive dental treatment, including dental implants, to regular people, since 1977.
 Our philosophy of care is scientifically, and evidence based.
 No hype, no “bait and switch,” no B.S.